brandongregory/dndhelp/src/roleplaying/using-stage-plays.md

 ### The Dirtiest Dwarf of Citadel Adbar

 A dwarven play by playwright Marma Munhenn, this comedy of manners (term used loosely) examines dwarven gender norms and culture.
 Bylnas Strongodor is the dirtiest woman in Citadel Adbar, with a stench so foul she’s kept suitors away for decades.
 Her mother delivers an ultimatum: find a husband or be cast out of the mining caste.
 Will Bylnas be able to make herself desirable to suitors?
 Or will she find a suitor willing to overlook her hygiene?
-This play holds the record for the most fart jokes in a single play by a very wide margin.
+This play holds the record for the most fart jokes in a single play by a wide margin.

 **Using this play** – This requires a certain sense of humor, but if your table is into that, this can be a perfect play for participation.
 Constitution checks might be required to stand close to Bylnas.
 The play could also be used as a cover for an activity that might generate a certain smell.